Razso/Python-class-HW/HW_2.md

 # The Mark
-Let's learn how to document code with github using the markdown language.
+Let's learn how to document code with github using the markdown la

 For adding a line break here we need to add a double space at the end of the previous line.
 Here I didn't add doubes space.